datafolklabs/docker-markdown/README.md

 ```

-## Shell Shortcut Wrapper
+## Shell Wrapper

-Download/copy the included `bin/markdown` shell wrapper to your `/usr/local/bin/markdown` on your system (or elsewhere) for easier use:
+Download/copy/modify the included `bin/markdown` shell wrapper to your `/usr/local/bin/markdown` on your system (or elsewhere) for easier use:

 ```
 $ markdown example/test.md